 - No, in general it is not necessary to notify the students.
-Schools generally have strong safety plans in place, most of a teacher's students will not be close contacts, and transmission in schools has been rare. - Public Health will determine who, if anybody, in a school should be considered a close contact, and will notify them in a manner that maintains the confidentiality of the case. - Process changes within Case and Contact Management have resulted in guicker turnaround times in notifying schools of exposures and in contact tracing. - When lab-confirmed cases are likely to have been infectious while at school (staff or students), Public Health issues a notification letter to be distributed to all of the school's staff and students, which advises them of the date of the possible exposure and to selfmonitor for symptoms. - In order to protect the privacy of cases and preserve trust, health care providers cannot disclose the case's role (staff or student), classroom, or other details more identifying than simply naming the school itself and the exposure dates. - Some cases may choose to disclose more of their personal health information than this.
-Only they can make that decision.
+Schools generally have strong safety plans in place, most of a teacher's students will not be close contacts, and transmission in schools has been rare. - Public Health will determine who, if anybody, in a school should be considered a close contact, and will notify them in a manner that maintains the confidentiality of the case. - When lab-confirmed cases are likely to have been infectious while at school (staff or students) and Public Health is unable to identify all close contacts, Public Health may issue a notification letter to be distributed to affected individuals, which advises them of the date of the possible exposure and to self-monitor for symptoms.
+This is a change from the